JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 ### Packet data
 Packets are segments of data.
 They contain various information:

-ender and recipient IP addresses
-The sender and the recipient’s IP addresses act like a postcode, allowing the packet to be delivered to the correct destination and enabling the recipient device to trace where the packet came from.
+- Sender and recipient IP addresses - to deliver correctly and trace where it came from
-○ Protocol being used
+- Protocol being used
-The protocol allows the recipient computer to understand how to interpret the packet.
-○ Order of the packets
+- Order of the packets
-Upon arriving at the recipient device, packets are reconstructed in the appropriate order as specified in the header.
-○ Time To Live / Hop Limit
+- Time To Live / Hop Limit - when it expires
-The Time To Live (TTL), tells the packet when to expire so that it does not travel forever.
-● Payload
-○ Raw data to be transmitted
+- Actual data to be transmitted
-● Trailer
-○ Checksum, or cyclic redundancy check
-The trailer contains a code used to detect whether any errors have occurred during transmission.
+- Checksum - check for errors

 A TCP/IP packet could contain: